+Besides trained models, we also evaluated proprietary large-scale models such as GPT-4o (20240806) \citep{openai2024gpt4o} and Claude 3.5 Sonnet (20241022) \citep{anthropic2024claude3.5sonnet}, and open-source models that represent the current state of the art, including InternVL3-78B and Qwen2.5-VL-72B.

+First, for evaluation on both GameQA and general vision benchmarks, \textbf{the inference and evaluation configurations were unified across the original models and our trained models, detailed below.}

-We evaluated the generated answers using the LLM-as-a-judge approach~\cite{zheng2023judgingllmasajudgemtbenchchatbot}, with Qwen2.5-72B-AWQ acting as the evaluator.
+For inference, the inference \texttt{temperature} parameter is set to 0.2, and the prompt is shown in Appendix~\ref{app_sec:prompt_for_inference}.
+We evaluated the generated answers using the LLM-as-a-judge approach~\cite{zheng2023judgingllmasajudgemtbenchchatbot}, with Qwen2.5-72B-AWQ acting as the evaluator and the prompt for evaluation shown in~\ref{app_sec:prompt_for_evaluation}.
 To improve the reliability of the evaluation results, we introduced a series of engineering optimizations that ensured consistent and accurate assessments.

-We adopted differentiated model evaluation strategies for different types of experiments to balance efficiency, accuracy, and the reliability of our conclusions.
-For the main experiments (i.e., the Main result experiments in the main text and the SFT experiments detailed in Appendix~\ref{sec:sft_experiments}), we evaluated the model that achieved the best performance on the validation set after the complete training process.
-The validation set was created by splitting 1\% of the training data, and was used exclusively for model selection.
-After selection, it was found that the model ultimately used for evaluation is both the final model from the training process and the model with the best performance on the validation set.
-This approach efficiently and directly reflects the ultimate performance of our methods in practical scenarios, making it suitable for capturing the significant improvements targeted in the main experiments.
+Second, We adopted different model evaluation strategies for different types of experiments to balance efficiency, accuracy, and the reliability of our conclusions, detailed below.